-Car Accident Lawyers Serving Miami
+Car Accident Lawyer Serving Miami

 Miami is a city located in the South of Florida and is considered the cultural, economic, and financial center of South Florida.
 Car crashes occur every day and leave many injured or dead.
 According to preliminary statistics reported on the Florida Highway Safety and Motor Vehicles website, there were 64,627 car crashes reported in Miami-Dade County in 2018.
 This number has decreased slightly since 2018, from 65,986 crashes.
 Even though this number has decreased, the number of collisions is still very high.